-Anthropology students often have opportunities to attend a field class in a foreign country.
-The office of Overseas Study provides you with this and other opportunities to study abroad, design an individualized overseas research program, and obtain credits that apply towards your major.
+The office of Overseas Study can provide you with these and other opportunities to study abroad, design an individualized overseas research program, and obtain credits that apply towards your major.

 Some students study abroad to earn credit toward an additional language major or minor, or choose courses that fulfill General Education or College of Arts and Sciences requirements.